tokend/knowledge-base/tech/operations/requests/review.md

 from the [Key Value storage][2] by key `{request_type}_tasks:{asset code}` (e.g. `issuance_tasks:BTC`);

-### Review Details fields

-ReviewDetails has following fields:

-* __Tasks to add__: bit masks of tasks, that will be added to request pending tasks.
-* __Tasks to remove__: bit masks of tasks, that will be removed from request pending tasks.
-* __External details__: string details, that will be added to request details.

 ## Possible errors

 | Error                        | Code | Description                                                                                         |